About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • sharpening of attention, intellectual abilities and memory.

-That is why many people believe that coffee is a healthy and necessary product in their daily diet.
+This is why many people believe that coffee is a healthy and necessary product in their daily diet.

 What dose of coffee is considered normal?